wraithan/pdxrust-bot/README.md

 As this bot lives in a channel governed by the
 [Rust Code of Conduct](https://www.rust-lang.org/conduct.html) so is this repo, the issue tracker, and pull requests.
 No features violating the CoC will be tolerated in the repo.
-If you fell that someone has violated this, please notify Wraithan.
+If you feel that someone has violated this, please notify Wraithan.